The Secret to Keeping Top Retail Talent? Perks They Control

 The True Cost of Retail Turnover

-Impact: For a 20-person store, replacing just five staff members yearly can cost $25,000 or more in hiring, training, and lost sales.
+• For a 20-person store: Replacing just five staff members per year can cost $25,000+ in hiring, training, and lost sales.

-• Compensation dissatisfaction: Retail saw the sharpest decline in pay satisfaction of any industry in 2025 (BambooHR, 2024).
+• Compensation dissatisfaction: Retail saw the largest decline in pay satisfaction across all industries (BambooHR, 2024).

-• Limited advancement: Many leave for better opportunities elsewhere.
+• Limited advancement: Many leave for growth opportunities elsewhere.

-• Burnout and stress: Unpredictable scheduling and high-pressure sales environments take a toll.
+• Burnout and stress: Unpredictable schedules and high-pressure sales environments create constant strain.

 • Low engagement: 70% of retail employees report feeling disengaged at work (People in Retail Awards, 2025).

-• Irrelevant benefits: Traditional perks are often unused and fail to address real needs.
+• Irrelevant benefits: Traditional perks go unused and fail to meet real-life needs.

 Ready to Revolutionize